 4) Wear a long necklace with clips and put all your cards and bookmarks on it.
 Pull them off and hand them to Everyone you meet.
 Make sure your nametag is particularly flashy.

 5) When you put your cards and bookmarks on the promo tables, make sure to sweep everyone else’s promo shit aside.
 When it’s your turn to man your publisher’s table, idem.
 Push everyone else’s promotional material aside and set yours front and center.
+If anything falls on the floor, ignore it.

 6) Chase after the male models screaming ‘I want your BABY!’

 7) Don’t forget to tell everyone that Your book is the only good one out there – the rest is just trash.
+Badmouth your fellow authors.

 8) Hang out at the bar & drink cosmos until your see triple, and make sure you flirt with everyone.
 Falling off your bar stool gets you noticed as well.